Warning: Last items in stock!

 What is Georgian Oil Paint?

-Georgian Oil is a brand of artist paints that can be used for all kinds of projects.
+Georgian Oil paint is a brand of artist paints from professional artist brand Daler-Rowney that can be used for all kinds of projects.
 The high-quality product is crafted in England and triple milled to give a consistent colour on your work from wet to dry.
-The smooth consistency of the oil paint means it is perfect for use with brush or knife techniques.
+The smooth consistency of the oil paint means it is perfect for use with brush or knife techniques, particularly when combining techniques and experimenting with new ones.
+Professional artists will be impressed with the high pigment of Georgian Oil paint while amateurs and student artists will love the ease of use and mixability.

 Offering highly pigmented, brilliant permanence, Daler-Rowney Georgian Oil Colour features a smooth, buttery consistency, ideal for implementing different brush and knife techniques.
 Intermixable and consistent from wet to dry, the Daler-Rowney Georgian Oil Colour range comprises 54 colours in 75ml size tubes.